JesseAldridge/simplejump/README.md

 on the number of times you've accessed the directory, how recently you've accessed it, and other factors.

-You can append a number to your query to jump to the nth result.
+You can add a number to your query to jump to the nth result.

 Example: